 At their turn, the power structures of this world – (EU) governments and large cooperations have only attained their almost absolute power with our permission.
 Wether it be tacit or overt.

 Such easily gained cooperation of the masses can only be obtained due to a multitude of broken individuals that don’t dare to question, to reclaim their autonomy.
 Individuals that deep down don’t believe they deserve more then they have.
 Because that is how broken people think.
 They don’t ask for better, because they don’t believe they deserve any better.

-And who broke them in the first place?
+But who broke them in the first place?

 The audience is like society – it needs an ordered script, with the roles of individuals that make up the collective wether it be the family or a larger entity.
 If everyone began to question their roles, then not only the family will change but society would cease to function.